Peptide therapy cost and price transparency

 Low prices can hide quality problems

-• Look for clear refund, refill, shipping, and support policies.
+• Look for clear refund, replacement, refill, shipping, cancellation, HSA/FSA documentation, and support policies.

 Patient safety checklist